North Lamar Independent School District

 North Lamar Independent School District is a public school district based in Paris, Texas (USA).

-The district serves northern portions of Paris, the cities of Reno and Sun Valley, as well as the communities of Arthur City, Chicota, Powderly, and Sumner in northern Lamar County.
+The district serves northern portions of Paris, the cities of Reno and Sun Valley, as well as the census-designated place of Powderly, in northern Lamar County.
+Also within the Lamar County section of this district are the unincorporated communities of Arthur City, Chicota, and Sumner.
 A very small portion of northeastern Fannin County also lies within the district.
 North Lamar ISD is also the largest 4A school district in northeast Texas, by land size.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.